Taxonomy of thinking tools

 Hokay.
 That was fun.
 Now to start whittling away at “A building is a thinking tool.”
+(Update: here it is)

 I’d like to take a moment to thank everyone who participated in this thought experiment over the course of the last 24 hours by replying to my tweet.
 And two extra special thank yous.

 First, to Niti Bhan, for introducing me to the phrase “thinking tools.”
 This is the specific tweet where it happened.
 Niti is careful to clarify that she borrowed the phrase, but I learned it through her, so she has my thanks.